 In the 1970s the calculation of atomic time replaced the calculation of time based on the irregular rotation of the Earth.
-Studies of the Earth's dynamics show that the velocity of the Earth's rotation is decreasing, and in consequence a rotational day is shorter than a day of 86 400 atomic seconds.
+Studies of the Earth's dynamics show that the velocity of the Earth's rotation is decreasing, and in consequence a rotational day is longer than a day of 86 400 atomic seconds.

 When atomic time was adopted, some communities of users in particular those using celestial navigation requested that atomic time be synchronized with the rotation of the Earth.
 To compensate for the Earth's irregular velocity of rotation, the International Telecommunication Union (ITU) defined in 1972 a procedure for adding (or suppressing) a second as necessary, to ensure that the difference between the international time reference and rotational time remained less than 0.9 s.
 The resulting time scale is Coordinated Universal Time (UTC), the atomic time scale maintained at the BIPM with the contribution of 69 national institutes that operate about 400 atomic clocks.